bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 After the unit is reconnected to the Ethernet it will simply function as if nothing has happened.

+This issue is due to the proprietary "networklan" tool that the Seagate Central uses to manage Ethernet interfaces.
+It could be fixed by modifying the system to use more standard Ethernet management tools.

-As most dedicated NAS devices are not frequently disconnected from the Ethernet LAN I don't believe this will be a major issue.
+As most dedicated NAS devices are not frequently disconnected from the Ethernet LAN I don't believe this will be a major issue in the normal operation of the Seagate Central.

 The only rare occasion I can envisage where this might be an issue is if someone were deliberately trying to force the Seagate Central to